Linus Power

 Linus Patrick Power (born 11 October 1972) is an Australian politician currently serving as the member for Logan in the Legislative Assembly of Queensland.

 Early life and education

-Power went to school at Clairvaux MacKillop College, then pursued higher education at Griffith University where he obtained a Bachelor of Commerce.
+Power went to school at Clairvaux MacKillop College, then pursued higher education at Griffith University where he obtained a Bachelor Degree and later a Grad Dip in Education.
 He also holds a master's degree in Public Administration from Harvard University.
 Prior to entering politics, Power was a high school teacher of History, English and Japanese.

 Political career

 Being an MP for Logan, the former seat of Queensland Labor Premier Wayne Goss, Power cited Goss' 1992 re-election campaign for prompting him to join the party.
 Power was elected to the Queensland Parliament at the 2015 state election.
 He was re-elected in 2017, 2020 and 2024.
 Power has served on various parliamentary committees since being elected.